Christmas tree recycling

 Check your rubbish and recycling collection days.

-If you live on an estate, in a mansion block or in flats, and use communal bins/mixed recycling banks, you can take your real tree to the Christmas tree recycling points listed above, between Saturday 2 January and Sunday 24 January 2021.
+If you live on an estate, in a mansion block or in flats, and use communal bins and mixed recycling banks, you can take your real tree to the Christmas tree recycling points listed above, between Sunday 2 and Sunday 23 January 2022.

 Alternatively, your housing provider may also have a separate collection in place.
 You can check with your caretaker or property manager and make sure to ask if the trees will be composted, and won’t be thrown away as rubbish.